-Some Bible detractors will say that this or that part of the Bible is “just a story.”
-In the last month, I heard two different church leaders use the same phrase in their defense of the Bible’s reliability.
+It’s quite common for Bible detractors to derogate this or that part of scripture by saying it is “just a story.”
+But in the last month I heard two different church leaders use the same phrase in their defense of the Bible’s reliability.
 Defending an historic Adam, they insisted that Genesis 1-3 can’t be “just a story.”

-We can’t do much about the detractors, but I want to steer Christians from adopting the idea behind the phrase “just a story.”
+We can’t do much about the detractors, but I want to steer Christians from adopting the ideas that lie behind the phrase “just a story.”

-The original audience of every narrative in the Bible would be very puzzled by this use of the word “just.”
-It would be inconceivable to use it before the words “a story,” until after the Enlightenment–when we had severely limited what fell into the category we called Truth, that our use of the term “just” in conjunction with stories is possible.
+The original audience of every narrative in the Bible would be very puzzled by this use of the word “just” in relationship to the stories they heard.
+It is only since the Enlightenment, after which we severely limited what fell into the category we called Truth, that our use of the term “just” in conjunction with stories is possible.

 There’s are many more truths we learn from these first chapters of Genesis.
 We learn that all of creation was declared “very good,” and that God wants a relationship with the people He created.
 We learn that human beings are moral beings with a strong tendency to choose Evil and that we are responsible for our choices.
 We are presented the truth that we need divine action in order to live our life as it was intended to be lived.
-How, deep down, we want to live it.
+How we, deep down, want to live it.
 We are taught that the Creator God loves us enough to accomplish this life on our behalf.
-It’s not crystal clear from Genesis how this will be accomplished, but we do learn that it will be by the actions of another human being who will defeat death and evil.
+It’s not crystal clear from Genesis how this will be achieved, but we do learn that it will be by the actions of another human being who will defeat both evil and death.

-Whatever it is we do find in the first chapters of the Bible, we do not find “just” a story.
+Whatever it is we do find in the biblical narratives, we never find “just” a story.